rooklift/halite2_rush_theory/README.md

 Ideally, the result should look [something like this](https://halite.io/play/?game_id=7146061).
 Even rather strong bots can be safely dealt with ([one](https://halite.io/play/?game_id=6987743), [two](https://halite.io/play/?game_id=7087777)).

-Looking at my last 1500 rush games, *in versions which had rushing enabled*, I had a record of *1264-236*.

 Around January 18th, I felt too many people were seeing the bot's rushes and some seemed to be changing their play to defend against it, so I temporarily turned off rushing.
 My hope was, *out of sight, out of mind;* and that my competitors would neglect rush defense in these final days if I didn't do it to them.
 My plan was for the bot to only rush in finals:

 ```Golang